Energy - the Best Deal

 This is where the AER comes in, with its mandate to ensure that ‘consumers are better off now and into the future’, i.e. to get the best deal.

-The best deal, as has been seen in other industries and sectors (Telco, Finance and Banking, retail), has been achieved by crafting a careful balance between regulation, monopoly status, competition and innovation.
+The best deal, as has been seen in other industries and sectors (Telcos, Finance and Banking, retail), has been achieved by crafting a careful balance between regulation, monopoly status, competition and innovation.
 See our blog on Urban Renewable Energy Zones (UREZ).

 So why should the energy sector be any different?